 Proficiency with first-year algebra; some knowledge of investment strategy or corporate finance is recommended but not required.
+This class is intended for current 8th and 9th graders.
+Older students should apply for Investment Portfolio Management.

 “[I've gained] a greater knowledge of investment strategy and a deeper inspiration to study finance.” — From a program course evaluation